 - Review of program objectives, program expectations and syllabus

-- Consistent teaching to syllabus – training on all skills as directed by syllabus
+- Training on all skills as directed by syllabus

-- Review of all exams with students on any missed questions
+- Review of all exams with students individually and/or as a class

-- Collect rolls and documents and submit as appropriate after each class
+- Collecting and submiting documents as appropriate after each class

 - Class management